 When you are finished investigating the charges, close the Configure window.

 You can display a potential surface by:

-- 1. Clicking on Setup $\rightarrow$ Surfaces. - 2.
-In the new window, select Add. - 3.
-Then in the new "Add Surface" window, select Surface $\rightarrow$ density and Property $\rightarrow$ potential and click OK. - 4.
-Submit the surface calculation with $Setup \rightarrow Submit$ .
+- 1. Clicking on $Setup \rightarrow Surfaces$. - 2.
+Then in the new "Add Surface" window, select $Surface \rightarrow density$ and $Property \rightarrow potential$ and click Save. - 3.
+In the new window, select Add.